-This Section contains factual information about the Codex Alimentarius Commission, including a list of the Commission's Sessions.
+This Section contains factual information about the Codex Alimentarius Commission.

-The list of the Commission's Subsidiary Bodies gives the Terms of Reference of all Codex Committees established under Rule IX.1 of the Commission's Rules of Procedure.
+The list of the Commission's Subsidiary Bodies give the Terms of Reference of all Codex Committees established under Rule IX.1 of the Commission's Rules of Procedure.
 The meetings of each Committee are listed.
 The structure of the Commission's subsidiary bodies is shown diagrammatically on the inside back cover.

-The countries which form the Commission's Membership are listed (as of July 1995) together with a list of the national Codex Contact Points.
+The countries which form the Commission's Membership are listed (as of July 1993) together with a list of the national Codex Contact Points.
 These lists are subject to frequent changes.
 The Secretariat of the Joint FAO/WHO Food Standards Programme provides up-dated information at regular intervals.